Nazrin Nawi

-Mohd Nazrin bin Mohd Nawi (born 7 February 1988 in Tumpat, Kelantan) is a Malaysian footballer who last played for Kelantan in 2020 Malaysia Super League seasons.
-Nazrin plays mainly as a winger but can also play as an attacking midfielder.
+Mohd Nazrin bin Mohd Nawi (born 7 February 1988) is a Malaysian footballer currently playing for WTS FC.
+Nazrin mainly plays as a winger but can also play as an attacking midfielder.

 Club career

-Negeri Sembilan

 Besides team poor performance in the league, Nazrin played very well and become fan favourite.
 His speed and direct running always gave a constant threat to opponent defender.
 Nazrin scored a hat-trick during 2013 Malaysia Cup playoff playing against Sabah at the Shah Alam Stadium.

-Johor Darul Ta'zim

-After his contract with Negeri Sembilan ended in November 2013, Nazrin signed with southern of Malaysia club Johor Darul Ta'zim.
-Rumors say Johor Darul Ta'zim has been offering about RM40,000 a month to get him into the club.
+After his contract with Negeri Sembilan ended in November 2013, Nazrin signed with Malaysian club Johor Darul Ta'zim.

-Perak

 In December 2016, Nazrin completed his transfer to Perak for a fee reported to be around RM 1.5 million along with his teammate Jasazrin Jamaluddin.
 Nazrin made his league debut for Perak in 0–1 win over Penang on 27 January 2017.

+In 2023, Nazrin came out of retirement to join BRM FC in the Malaysian M3 League.

+He then joined WTS FC for the 2024-2025 season.